robertdavidgraham/masscan/README.md

 	$ bin/masscan 0.0.0.0/4 -p80 --rate 100000000 --offline

-This second benchmark shows roughly how fast the program would run if it were using PF_RING, which has near zero overhead.
+This second benchmark shows roughly how fast the program would run if it were using PF_RING, which has near-zero overhead.

 # Usage